qeaml/mmic/README.md

 Adds keybinds for increasing and decreasing the brightness options mid-game (without having to view the options menu) as well as a fullbright toggle.

+## Better Signs

+### Centered Sign Text

+This causes text on all signs to be always centered, regardless of how it is laid out on the actual sign.

+### Perfect Wall Signs

+Moves the wall signs closer to the block they're on.
+This gets rid of that tiny little gap between the sign and the wall.
+(Hitboxes are not affected by this)

 ## Fake Lag

 Adds a lag toggle with multiple different types of lag: